 1,000 UNFORGETTABLE SENIOR MOMENTS Of Which We Could Remember Only 246 celebrates history’s greatest mental lapses; it is a perfect impulse book in the fine gift format of Famous Last Words.
 Not just outlandishly funny, it’s also a book of great comfort—after all, having a senior moment puts you in the company of Einstein, Lincoln, Beethoven, Newton, Toscanini, and a whole assortment of presidents, poets, philosophers, popes, and Nobel Prize–winners.

 Talk about gaffes.
 Here are best men forgetting to show up at the wedding.
 Judges staggered by the incompetence of their previous decisions.
 Senators frozen in front of TV cameras.
 Olympic officials gazing absently while bewildered runners continue through the finish line.
 Bono losing the only copy of his lyrics to a new album.
-Forget to pick up your copy today!
+Why not forget to pick up your copy today!